UoB-COMSM0110/2024-group-18/README.md

 *“It would be nice to have a bit more direction”*

-We took some of this feedback and then included some visual hints on the screen, which offered some clues as to how to beat the level.
-We designed these hints to provide somewhat vague information on how to complete the level, therefore still elliciting the satisfactory feeling users got on completion of the unhinted level, in line with our user stories (see Figure X).
+We took some of this feedback and then included some visual hints on the screen (see Figure x), which offered some clues as to how to beat the level.
+We designed these hints to provide somewhat vague information on how to complete the level, therefore still elliciting the satisfactory feeling users got on completion of the unhinted level, in line with our user stories.

 <p align="center">